Murder of Libby Squire: Pawel Relowicz

 Pawel Relowicz was born on 25 June 1994, in Warszewice in northern Poland.
 He came to the United Kingdom in 2015.
 At the time of the murder he was employed as a butcher, working for Karro Food Group at a meat processing plant in Malton, North Yorkshire.

 Relowicz was married, having met his wife Jagoda on a dating website in 2016.
 They met in person on only a few occasions before she moved from Poland to live with him in Hull.
 The couple had two children.
 They separated following his conviction, and she returned to Poland.
-At the time of Squire's murder, Relowicz had no criminal record and was not known to police.
+At the time of Squire's murder, Relowicz had no criminal record.
 However, since 2017 he had been committing an escalating series of sexual offences and sexually motivated burglaries in Hull.
 In July 2017, a woman sharing an "intimate moment" with her boyfriend spotted him spying on them through her ground-floor bedroom window.
 In December of that year, he broke into a house and stole three vibrators.
 He also stole cash, sex toys, condoms, clothing and electronics in separate burglaries.

 In January 2019, less than three weeks before Squire's murder, Relowicz publicly masturbated in front of groups of women on two separate occasions.
 In one of these incidents, he followed the women home and ejaculated onto the front door of their house.
-Although he left substantial forensic evidence at the scene of many of these offences, Relowicz was not identified because he had no criminal record and so his DNA and fingerprints were not available to police.
+Although he left substantial evidence at the scene of many of these offences, Relowicz was not identified because he had no criminal record and so his DNA and fingerprints were not available to police.
 He was only linked to these earlier crimes after he was arrested in February 2019.

 At the time of his arrest, Relowicz was found to be in possession of a pink holdall containing sex toys, female underwear and photographs of women, all of which he had stolen in burglaries.
 His semen and saliva were found on some of the items.
 During his trial for the rape and murder of Squire, Relowicz accepted he had a "problem" controlling his sexual urges.